danterolle/gitworkflow/README.md

 Finally, the `release` branch is merged into the `main` branch for distribution.
 This marks the end of the development cycle and the software is deployed in production.

 # Conventional Commits

+Conventional Commits provide a naming convention system for labeling commits in a consistent and meaningful way, making it easier to read and understand the Git log and the changes made to the project.
+Using a standard convention helps maintain good code organization and facilitates collaboration among development team members.

+`<type>[optional scope]: <short description>`

+## Conventional Commit prefixes

+- feat: adding a new feature
+- fix: fixing a bug
+- docs: changes to documentation
+- style: code changes that don't affect the meaning (e.g. white-space, formatting, etc...)
+- refactor: code changes that neither fix a bug nor add a feature
+- perf: changes that improve performance
+- test: adding or modifying tests
+- build: changes to build process or tools (e.g. updating dependencies)
+- ci: changes to CI configuration files
+- chore: other changes that don't modify source code or test files
+- revert: reverting a previous commit

+## optional scope

+Optional scopes in Conventional Commits are an optional section that provides additional context about the change made.
+The scope field is separated from the commit type and description by an open and closed parenthesis and should be written in lowercase.

+The scope field can provide additional information about the location of the change within the code or the specific component of the system that was modified.
+This can be particularly useful in larger projects where there are many parts of the code and multiple contributors.
+The use of optional scopes in Conventional Commits depends on the needs of the project and the preferences of the development team.
+In some cases, the scope can be extremely useful in providing greater clarity about the changes made, while in other cases it may be less relevant.

+Example:

+`feat(api): add new REST API`

+## BREAKING CHANGE prefix

+The prefix **BREAKING CHANGE** can be used to indicate that the commit introduces a change that breaks compatibility with previous versions of the application or library.
+This prefix should only be used if the change is "breaking" in nature and requires significant code changes to continue functioning properly.

+When using the BREAKING CHANGE prefix, the commit description should provide a detailed description of the change and the modifications necessary to adapt to the new features or changes made.
+Additionally, the description should include a note about the nature of the change and why it was necessary.